Skip to main content

 *Per IQVIA as oral brand in class (oral CGRP receptor antagonists): number one prescribed and number one in new prescriptions, since 8/6/21.
 Data current as of 8/21/23.

-One 75 mg dosage strength to treat and prevent migraine attacks1
+One 75 mg dosage strength to treat and help prevent migraine attacks1

 A RAPIDLY DISSOLVING TABLET WITH EFFICACY THAT’S